WolfgangSteiner/CarND-Vehicle-Detection/README.md

 ## Udacity CarND Project 5: Vehicle Detection and Tracking
+### 0. Instructions
+Dependencies:

+* OpenCV
+* numpy
+* sklearn
+* skimage
+* pyglet

+The main script is `detect_vehicles.py` which will open a pyglet window and start processing the `project_video.mp4`.
+When the flag `--render` is added, the output is rendered to `project_video_annotated.mp4`.
+The flag `--frame-skip NUM_FRAMES` will tell the pipeline to skip sliding windows for NUM_FRAMES and interpolate detected bounding boxes for these frames.
+The flag `-s` specifies the down-scaling factor used (default is 4, values of 1,2 and 4 have been tested.)
+Lane detection can be disabled with `--no-lane-lines` and some annotations added using `--annotate`.

+The classifiers are trained with the script `train_classifier.py` which needs the directories `vehicles` and `non-vehicles` as input (not provided).
+It will also look for additional images in directories starting with `false_positives`.

 ### 1. Histogram of Oriented Gradients (HOG)
 #### 1.1.
 Feature Extraction